|

 of you no doubt have heard some of the negative comments about Pandanus

-to attend the Vietnam Veterans Day service and the dedication of the newly
+bother to attend the Vietnam Veterans Day service and the dedication of

 To go to Pandanus, allow yourself the

-not, already admitted to your LMO or Psych the fact that you cannot drive
+than not, already admitted to your LMO or Psych the fact that you cannot

 North from Cairns, you can either take